TheDolentCity/jotun/src/content/docs/jotun/major-mounts.md

 The HP-292 Micro-Missile Platform is an anti-mech, anti-personnel weapon manufactured by Hadrago Armory.
 First developed as a weapon of a last resort when surrounded by enemy forces, this platform launches over a thousand micro-missiles that automatically track nearby movement and strike their target, pushing them back.
 Firing this weapon always triggers a "DANGER CLOSE" warning on friendly pilot HUDs.
 It can only be fired once per deployment.

 ### Multi-Target Missile Launcher
 The SL-423 Multi-Target Missile Launcher is an anti-mech, anti-personnel weapon manufactured by Sarm Armory.
 Each missile from a pod can target a unique individual on the pilot HUD.
-This weapon can devastate personnel troops spread out across a battlefield or concentrate on a single target to devastating effect.
+This weapon can eliminate personnel troops spread out across a battlefield or concentrate on a single target to devastating effect.
 It deploys with limited ammo in the field.

 ### Smart Turret
 The TD-14 Smart Turret is an anti-mech, anti-personnel, auto-tracking weapon made as a joint venture between Tammen and Dretyl Armory.
 Dretyl provides the processing unit and HUD-uplink that controls the flight path of each round fired.
 The turret has a slow fire rate and its caliber is only capable of piercing light mech armor.